decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ```bash
 make local-ingest-data
 ```
+**Note:** To crawl different links, you can change the `data/links.txt` file.

 ### Step 4: Testing the RAG retrieval step

-Now that our Qdrant vector DB is populated with our data, let's test out the RAG retrieval module:
+Now that our Qdrant vector DB is populated with our data let's test out the RAG retrieval module to see that everything works fine by retrieving some items using a dummy query:
 ```shell
 make local-test-retriever
 ```

 > [!IMPORTANT]
-> Before running this command, check [Qdrant's dashboard](localhost:6333/dashboard) to ensure that your vector DB is populated with data.
+> Before running this command, check [Qdrant's dashboard](localhost:6333/dashboard) to ensure your vector DB is populated with data.
+Otherwise, the retriever will not have any data to work with.

 ### Step 5: Generating the instruct dataset